 The applicant is requesting a deviation from the landscaping tree requirements listed above and instead proposes the planting of 21 four-inch caliper trees to serve as parking lot shade trees and the preservation of only one tree as shown in the applicant's exhibit.
-The applicant further states that planting fewer and more mature trees would protect the historic appearance of the area while still adequately providing noise reduction, biodiversity, and provide pavement temperature regulation.
-Staff recognizes that while in theory planting larger trees seems adequate, larger trees are more difficult to sustain at the early stages of planting and watering without significant attention, resulting in a higher fail rate than planting smaller caliper inch trees.
+The applicant further states that planting fewer and more mature trees would protect the historic appearance of the area while still adequately providing noise reduction, biodiversity, and pavement temperature regulation.
+Staff recognizes that while in theory planting larger trees would seem to be adequate, larger trees are more difficult to sustain at the early stages of planting and watering resulting in a higher fail rate than planting smaller caliper trees.